-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Changing consumer behaviour As the awareness to climate change rises in the world, consumers are pressuring governments and companies to act on the subject.
-ICL has experienced a growing demand from its clients to provide them with the Carbon Footprint (CFP) of our products.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management provide them with the Carbon Footprint (CFP) of our products.
 For example, In recent years the French Government has decided, as a pilot stage, to demand any imported product entering France to have a valid product CFP.
-As a company with many diverse products, ICL needs to spend significant resources (personal, time and funding) to answer to Other: Competitive Advantage 1 to 3 years Direct Likely Low Potential implications of this opportunity are added sales, due to the consumers' preference to products with a lower, reliable CFP value.
-We believe ICL is likely to be more prepared for the change in consumers' behavior than others.
+As a company with many diverse products, ICL needs to spend significant resources (personal, time and funding) to answer to growing demand of product Carbon Footprinting.
+However, the GHG COE has gathered much expertise on the subject, the Carbon Footprinting of our products is advantage of a consumers' behavior than others.
 The gained competitive advantage would depend on the type of products and markets involved.
-For instance, a 1% rise in all ICL sales due to such reasons would result in an added income of approximately \$63 million (according to 2013 publicly available figures).
-The GHG COE has gathered much expertise on the subject.
-The Carbon Footprinting of our products is advancing at a steady pace, with more than 60 products under reliable carbon footprint analysis according to the British standard PAS2050 together with SKM Enviros.
+For instance, a 1% rise in all ICL sales due to such reasons would result in an added income of approximately \$61 million (according to 2014 publicly available figures). according to the British standard PAS2050 together with SKM Enviros.
 Five of ICL's core products have also gained the Carbon Trust's certification at 2009.
-Our actions in this field enhance the magnitude of this impact, whereas the likelihood is mainly influenced by macro-trends and consumer preferences.
-The costs associated with our actions are the costs of maintaining a dedicated and professional staff for the measuring and the analyzing of our GHG emissions.
-We estimate the overall costs at approximately \$200 thousand annually (less than 0.1% of the company's net income).
+Our actions in this field enhance the magnitude of this impact, whereas the likelihood is mainly influenced by macro-trends and consumer preferences. overall costs at approximately \$200 thousand annually (less than 0.1% of the company's net income).

-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management growing demand of product Carbon Footprinting.
-However, the GHG COE has gathered much expertise on the subject, the Carbon Footprinting of our products is advancing on a steady pace (currently- over 60 leading products have undergone a CFP calculation).
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management steady pace (currently- over 60 leading products have undergone a CFP calculation).
 Therefore, this item could be a risk of added costs to ICL, but is more likely an opportunity to exhibit our leadership in the climate change field, and improve our reputation with clients (thus hopefully, increasing our sales).

-Please explain why you do not consider your company to be exposed to opportunities driven by changes in regulation that have the potential to generate a substantive change in your business operations, revenue or expenditure
+Please explain why you do not consider your company to be exposed to inherent opportunities driven by changes in regulation that have the potential to generate a substantive change in your business operations, revenue or expenditure